Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Web Fraud Attacks

 \subsection{Threat Model}

-$\bullet$ \textbf{Attacker's Goal}: The primary goal of the attacker is to deceive MAS into accepting a malicious link.
-A successful deception can serve as the springboard to launch diverse subsequent attacks, such as phishing and malware delivery.
+\textbf{Attacker's identity}: As shown in Figure \ref{webfraudattackexample}, WFA is conducted in a MAS.
+Same as existing MAS security-related papers \cite{peigne2025multi,c:25,poison}, the attacker is a malicious agent.
+Its goal is to ensure that the provided malicious link can be accepted in MAS's subsequent workflow and finally be recommended to the user.

+\textbf{Attack Workflow}: As shown in Figure \ref{webfraudattackexample}, when the user asks the MAS to recommend a website (e.g., a flight ticket website), the malicious agent starts working.
+It provides a malicious link.
+Besides, if other agents try to correct this message, such as in a review process, the malicious agent will insist on its malicious recommendation.

-$\bullet$ \textbf{Attacker's Capabilities}: (1) We assume a black-box attack scenario.
-Except for the compromised agent, attackers do not know other agents' capabilities, the deployed defense mechanisms, or the MAS architecture.
-The compromised agent's capability is limited to interacting with the specified agents via the fixed channels (determined by MAS builders).
+\textbf{Attacker's Capabilities}: (1) We assume a black-box attack scenario.
+Attackers do not know other agents' capabilities, the deployed defense mechanisms, or the MAS architecture.
+The malicious agent's capability is limited to interacting with the specified agents via the fixed channels (determined by MAS builders).
 (2) Different from existing studies assuming multiple compromised agents \cite{peigne2025multi}, we assume that attackers only compromise one agent.
 (3) Different from existing studies assuming that attackers can compromise some high-level agents \cite{c:25,poison}, we assume that the compromised agent has the lowest position in MAS.